boyshousemedia/mediaserver/README.md

 Go to /admin to access the Django admin and add a new disk model.
 Set the name to '/' or whatever mount point you want.
 Set the numeric values to 1. hit /disk/update to update the models and get a json representation of how full your disks are.

+Install uTorrent.
+Enable the web UI in the settings.
+Set the login credentials and put them in your developer django settings file.